maximaxi32/CS765_Assignment2/README.md

-# CS765 Spring 2023 Semester, Project Part-1
+# CS765 Spring 2023 Semester, Project Part-2
-# Simulation of a P2P Cryptocurrency Network
+# Simulation of a P2P Cryptocurrency Network, with Double Selfish Mining Attack

 ## Created By: